ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/07-analysis.md

       Average case    $O(n^2)$     $O(n^2)$      $O(n)$
         Worst case    $O(n^2)$     $O(n^2)$      $O(n)$

-The remaining sorting algorithms presented in this tutorial are significantly better than these three under typical conditions.
+The remaining sorting algorithms presented in the next chapter are significantly better than these three under typical conditions.
 But before continuing on, it is instructive to investigate what makes these three sorts so slow.
 The crucial bottleneck is that only *adjacent*